WOW! A Review of the Starbucks Reserve Seattle

 Man…..
 I thoroughly enjoyed the fully immersive experience provided by the Starbucks Reserve Roastery Seattle.
 The open floor layout allowed me to catch a wonderful glance at the coffee roasting process, but everything from the doors to the décor created a classic feel.
 The experience was simply amazing for a first time visit, and while prices were a bit high, I would love to be back someday!
 Have you ever been to this Starbucks?

-One thought on “WOW!
-A Review of the Starbucks Reserve Seattle
+2 responses to “WOW!
+A Review of the Starbucks Reserve Seattle”

 Leave a Reply